samuelgoto/microforms/intro.md

 # Built-in affordances

+The built-in affordances (along with the [notation](#notation)) are designed to reuse as much as possible from HTML.
 There are built-in **hyperdata** element types to help you express your hypertext transitions:

 * [link](link.md)
 * [form](form.md)